arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 - What management systems are required?
 It’s easy enough to measure stuff.
 It’s much harder to figure out what you want to measure that actually matters.

-- [ ] TheCoachingHabit.com/videos RAPID-FIRE STRATEGIC THINKING PLANNING & DOING
+- TODO TheCoachingHabit.com/videos RAPID-FIRE STRATEGIC THINKING PLANNING & DOING

-- [ ] book Thinking, Fast and Slow,
+- TODO book Thinking, Fast and Slow,
 - explains that we have two decision-making processes: a fast, instinctual "gut-feeling" one, and a slower, more rational one.